 There are two rate structures for Dogwood Lutherie classes.
 Whether you choose to observe while Greg works on his own guitar jobs, or you work on your own under his direct supervision, you will be getting valuable time one-on-one with an experienced luthier and great teacher.
 Your time with Greg will prove to be an exceptional value when compared to spending months in school and many thousands of dollars in a group setting where your time is shared with a room full of other students.
 Shorten your learning curve and choose the option best suited for you:

 1. Observation and learning while Greg works on his own customer’s guitars.
 Students will be instructed in all the techniques, skills, and tools as he teaches.
 The pace is relaxed with plenty of time for questions and note taking.
 Handouts will be given to students with step-by-step instructions for any techniques covered in the class.
 Because the guitars used to demonstrate the techniques are Greg’s customers’ instruments, students will not be permitted to engage in any hands-on practice.
-The cost for this type of class is $40/hr.
+The cost for this type of class is $40/hr or $300 per 8-hour day.
 Students can schedule as little or as much time as they like.
 Most classes are one-on-one, but up to three students may be in any given class.

 2. Hands-on training while working on your own guitar(s).
 This is a more in-depth class where students will actually have opportunities to do some or most of the work being taught.
 Handouts will be made available, detailing all the steps for the work taught in the class.
-Because Greg will be devoting all his time and attention to your instruments (and not to any of his own paid work), the cost for this type of class is $40/hr plus my standard charge for the completed work.
-For around $3000 in class time (plus completed work costs), you can spend two weeks with Greg and come away with a good working knowledge of acoustic and electric setup skills, fret work, basic wiring/soldering techniques, bridge repairs, and nut and saddle making.
+Because Greg will be devoting all his time and attention to your instruments (and not to any of his own paid work), the cost for this type of class is $60/hr, which is the shop rate for customer repairs.
+If you choose to schedule multiple days with Greg, a substantial discount is available.
+It is possible to spend two weeks with Greg, working on your own guitars as well as observing Greg’s work on customer guitars, and come away with a good working knowledge of acoustic and electric setup skills, fret work, basic wiring/soldering techniques, bridge repairs, and nut and saddle making, for around $3000.

 What Students Are Saying: